Neural Luenberger state observer for nonautonomous nonlinear systems: Numerical case studies

 In this subsection, we will consider the comparison to the analytical solution, or the said ``ground truth'' to system \eqref{Bioreactor Model} using the model-based nonlinear Luenberger observer proposed in \cite{bernard2018luenberger}.
 This type of observer applies to this system because it is uniformly instantaneously observable on the set:

 The drift of the system is strongly differentiable of order 2 on $\mathcal{S}$ and the input $u$ is bounded so that all the trajectories are bounded.
-This satisfies the conditions described within \cite{bernard2018luenberger}, for this system can be written in an explicit form.
-To do so we start by looking at the transformation $T$ solution to the PDE \eqref{eq:KKL-PDE}, and to ease computation, we follow
+These properties satisfy the conditions described in \cite{bernard2018luenberger}, allowing the observer to be written in explicit form.
+To do so, we consider the transformation $T$ that solves the PDE \eqref{eq:KKL-PDE}.
+Following the approach in \cite{bernard2018luenberger}, and exploiting the structure of the bioreactor dynamics, the PDE reduces to